lowrycode/ski-arise-project/README.md

 The aim of this project was to build a static webpage.
 Therefore, only the javascript required for Bootstrap elements to function correctly was used in this project.

 In the future, the following functionality could be added:
-- the ability to search and filter packages on the All Packages page by categories (e.g. recommendation icons)
+- the ability to search and filter packages on the All Packages page by categories (e.g. by price or recommendation icons)
 - the ability to pre-populate the first select input (Resort Name) when users click on the "Book Your Holiday" button from within a particular package card
 - a fix for the navigation bar not correctly collapsing for same-page navigation on smaller screens